castower/castower.github.io/wordcloud2.md

 <h2> Data </h2>

 <p markdown="1">Now that we have our packages installed, the next thing that we need is our dataset.
-For the purposes of this code-through we are going to be using a dataset of over 5000 movies from IMDB that we will be access from [data.world](https://data.world/studentoflife/imdb-top-250-lists-and-5000-or-so-data-records){:target="_blank" rel="noopener"}.</p>
+For the purposes of this code-through we are going to be using a dataset of over 5000 movies from IMDB that we will access from [data.world](https://data.world/studentoflife/imdb-top-250-lists-and-5000-or-so-data-records){:target="_blank" rel="noopener"}.</p>

 <p markdown="1">![](/charts/pic1.png)</p>